-Well, you’ve discovered worms in your aquarium (yuck!).
-While no one wants pests of any kind, there’s no need to panic.
-As a matter of fact, some worms won’t hurt you or your fish and can be left alone if they appear only in small numbers.
-But if you have a parasite, you will need to treat your fish tank without harming your fish, which can be tricky.
-However, with a few simple steps, you can get rid of these worms and hopefully prevent them from ever returning.
+However, if you have a parasite, you need to treat your fish tank without harming your fish, which can be tricky.
+And with a few simple steps, you can get rid of these aquarium worms and hopefully prevent them from ever returning.

 Some species, like tapeworms, will require medicine for your fish that he’ll ingest during feeding or that you dissolve into the water.

-The question of how do you treat worms in a fish tank might plague a number of aquarists, but you don’t have to wonder any longer.
+The question of how to treat worms in a fish tank might plague a number of aquarists, but you don’t have to wonder any longer.
 With careful maintenance, a good cleaning regimen, proper quarantining, and keen observation, you’ll be sure to catch and eliminate a worm problem early.
-Always confirm a major infestation with a pro since you don’t want to overtreat your fish or mini-ecosystem and open the way to bigger problems in the future.
+Always confirm a major infestation with a pro since you don’t want to overtreat your fish or mini ecosystem and open the way to bigger problems in the future.
 Your fish will appreciate your diligence.